Justincisive/Aussienomics/content/_index.md

 </div>

 ## Why Subscribe?
 Our goal is simple: to truly understand what's unfolding in Australia.
-Subscribe to stay up-to-date on the latest developments and have the context you need to make sense of it all.
+[Subscribe](/subscribe) to stay up-to-date on the latest developments, gain exclusive early access to incisive analysis before it's released publicly, and have the context you need to make sense of it all.

-As a subscriber, you'll gain exclusive early access to incisive analysis before it's released publicly.
-Stay continually informed and get the illuminating insights you need to navigate current events.

-You can check out our recent posts by [clicking here](/posts), or [subscribe](/subscribe) to get all future posts delivered to your inbox.
+You can see what we're all about by browsing our recent posts [here](/posts), or just go ahead and [subscribe](/subscribe) to get all future posts delivered to your inbox.